3 posts in this topic

 Vlad and I work full time on this website.
 We put in as many hours as we would in any other job, if not more, which means that we need to have the same kind of income for us to be able to continue working on the site.

-Eventually, we want to expand to other games (with the same approach) and hire people to help us, because there is only so much we can do with just two people working full time (even if we do receive quite a bit of help from our wonderful crew of moderators).
+With time, we expanded to other Blizzard games and hired people to help us, because there is only so much we can do with just two people working full time (even if we do receive quite a bit of help from our wonderful crew of moderators).

 So, proper monetization of the website is important.
 To monetize the website only slightly, (for example, so that it pays for its server hosting) is not viable, because it would mean we would need to get full time jobs elsewhere and only work on the website in our spare time.
 This is something that we cannot do if we wish to maintain the standards of the website.